Isla Dawn: The Unholy Union (2022–2025)

 On 8 February 2025, Dawn was released from WWE, ending her seven-year tenure with the company and effectively disbanding The Unholy Union.

-All Elite Wrestling and Ring of Honor (2025-present)
+All Elite Wrestling / Ring of Honor (2025–present)

 Stewart made her All Elite Wrestling debut on the August 20th, 2025 taping of Collision (aired on August 23rd), in a losing effort against Megan Bayne.

+Since 2025, Dawn has begun managing The Grizzled Young Veterans (James Drake & Zack Gibson) on ROH TV.

+Major League Wrestling (2025)

+Dawn made her MLW debut on November 20, 2025 at Don Gato Tequila, where she lost to Scarlett Bordeaux.

 Other media

 Isla Dawn made her video game debut as a playable character in WWE 2K24 and also included in WWE 2K25.